UDT-ITF/website/source/api/index.md

 > > MH: I assume that by 'full text retrieval' you are referring to the raw original underlying file and not the entire text returned by setting fragment to full.

 *ITF Text Resource*
 : An abstract textual work, identified by a unique identifier on an ITF-compliant server.
-A Text Resource may contain one or more single texts or multiple versions of a work as it has evolved.
+A Text Resource may contain one or more single texts or multiple versions of a work.
 ITF makes no assumptions about the type or level of document that a Text Resource contains.

 *ITF Edition*
 : An ITF Edition is created when a Text Resource is made available for access.
-If the Text Resource is subsequently updated, then it is considered a new Edition.
+If the Text Resource is subsequently updated, it is considered a new Edition.
 In order to maintain the integrity of references and citations, ITF-compliant servers provide a way of accessing previous Editions of a Text Resource.

 *ITF Version*
 : Texts change over time through the actions of one or more contributors.
 Text Resources can represent this history by making multiple versions of a text available.
 Versions are identified by labels and, optionally, dates.
 When multiple contributors are active, there may be more than one version considered active on a particular date.

 *ITF Mode*
 : It is useful to be able to specify or reference text fragments in terms of the structure of a document rather than just as character offsets from the start of a file.
 Modes describe the different ways that this can be achieved.
 Some modes reflect the physical structure of the source material (e.g. a volume, broken down by page, line and word) while others might reflect semantic structure (e.g. a novel, broken down by chapter, headers, paragraph, sentence and word).
-Such approaches are more human friendly, map readily to many analytical tools, and are also easier to map between versions of a text.
+The latter modes are more human friendly.
+They map readily to many analytical tools, and are easier to map between versions of a text.

 > Probably needs considerable expansion

 ### 1.4 Overview of the ITF Specification
-The ITF specification is conceived to facilitate systematic referencing and reuse of textual resources in repositories in a manner that is both user- and machine-friendly.
+The ITF specification is intended to facilitate systematic referencing and reuse of textual resources in repositories in a manner that is both user- and machine-friendly.

 The specifications defines two API forms: one to request a text fragment, and a second to request technical information about the underlying source text.
 Both forms convey the request's information in the path segment of the URL, rather than as query parameters.
-This makes responses more easily cacheable, either by the server or standard web-caching infrastructure.
+This makes responses more easily cacheable by the server and standard web-caching infrastructure.

 To allow for extension, this specification does not define the behaviour of an implementing server when it receives requests that do not match the forms below.
-Similarly, it does not describe how a server manages or stores textual resources, just how it must respond to ITF-compliant requests.
+Neither does it describe how a server manages or stores textual resources.
+The specification only stipulates how the server must respond to ITF-compliant requests.

 ## 2 Text Fragment API